 Twitch API Guide

-The Twitch API provides the tools and data used to develop integrations with Twitch.
+The Twitch API provides the tools and data used to develop Twitch integrations.
 The data models and systems are designed to provide relevant data in an easy, consistent, and reliable way.

 With the Twitch API, our philosophy for responses is to remove extraneous data, return consistent structures, and simplify responses to a single layer.
 While simplifying the data models, we observed a lot of overlap between users and channels objects; as a result, we combined them into the user object.